eyadjs/truth-table-generator/README.md

 ### A terminal application built using Python 3.10 that prompts the user for a logical propositional statement and outputs the corresponding truth table.

 * The logical operations supported include negation, conjunction, disjunction, implication, and bi-implication.
+## Requirements
+#### This project requires the tabulate library to be installed.
+If you don't have it installed, you can install it by running the following command:

+         `pip install tabulate`

+## Usage
 #### When the user runs `main.py`, they are prompted with the following:

          Enter your logical statement: